Search for Cosmic-Ray Produced Dark Meson via the $U(1)_\text{D}$ Portal at JUNO: Introduction

 Once produced, these relativistic dark mesons travel through the Earth and can scatter off electrons or nuclei in deep underground detectors.
 The Jiangmen Underground Neutrino Observatory (JUNO)~\cite{JUNO:2015zny,JUNO:2021vlw,JUNO:2025gmd}, with its large fiducial mass (20 kton) and excellent energy resolution, offers an ideal environment for probing such light, weakly interacting particles.
 We calculate the scattering rates of the atmospheric dark mesons flux within the JUNO detector utilizing the boosted dark matter module~\cite{Berger:2018urf,Berger:2025zfs} implemented in the \textsc{GENIE} framework~\cite{Andreopoulos:2009rq,Andreopoulos:2015wxa}, thereby deriving projected sensitivity limits on the model parameter space.
+To obtain the projected sensitivity in a background-controlled region, we adopt a Large-Energy-Singles (LES)--inspired conservative signal definition, requiring $15~\mathrm{MeV}<E_{\rm vis}<100~\mathrm{MeV}$ and vetoing events containing final-state neutrons, broadly following the strategy proposed for JUNO in Ref.~\cite{Chauhan:2021fzu}.

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:2}, we outline the theoretical framework of the dark $SU(N)$ model and construct the effective Lagrangian for dark pions.
 Section~\ref{sec:3} elaborates on the implementation of the MQCM.
 Section~\ref{sec:4} details the calculation of the atmospheric dark meson flux, incorporating contributions from proton bremsstrahlung, SM meson decay, and Drell-Yan production.
 In Section~\ref{sec:5}, we describe the evaluation of signal event rate at JUNO and present the projected sensitivities.
 Finally, we summarize our findings and discuss their implications in Section~\ref{sec:6}.